navattic.identify({ email: user.email })

 Responding to a Due Diligence Questionnaire often feels like a company-wide fire drill.
-You’re suddenly tasked with coordinating across legal, finance, and IT, chasing down subject matter experts for answers you hope are still up-to-date.
-The process is manual, repetitive, and a major drain on resources that could be focused on revenue-generating activities.
-These comprehensive ddqs are a standard part of doing business, but the way you handle them doesn't have to be a chaotic scramble.
-With the right strategy and tools, you can create a repeatable, efficient workflow that ensures every response is accurate, consistent, and professional, helping you close deals faster.
+You’re suddenly coordinating across legal, finance, and IT, chasing down experts for answers you hope are still up-to-date.
+The process is manual, repetitive, and a major drain on resources.
+But these comprehensive DDQs are a standard part of doing business—and a sign a deal is getting serious.
+The way you handle them doesn't have to be a chaotic scramble.
+With the right strategy, you can create a repeatable workflow that ensures every response is accurate and professional, helping you build trust and close deals faster.

 Key Takeaways